AdaCore/git-hooks/README.md

   gets truncated.
 A small note is added at the end of the truncated diff to indicate that the truncation took place.

+* **`hooks.max-filepath-length`** (default value: 150):

+  This config option helps ensuring that repositories do not include files whose path length, relative to the root of the repository, exceeds this value.
+This is aimed for users using filesystems with tools which might have a very low limit in terms of maximum path length (users on Windows, for instance).

+  The check is only performed for files being added (new files).
+  If a file already exists in the repository, future commits modifying such a file will not trigger this check, even if the file's path length exists the current maximum.

+  Setting this config option to zero turns this check off entirely.

 * **`hooks.max-rh-line-length`** (default value: 76):

   The maximum length for each line in the revision log.
 If any line